-If the Court gives final approval to the Settlement:
+As the Court has granted final approval to the Settlement:

-- LivingSocial will create a fund of $4,500,000 from which each Settlement Class Member who submits a timely and valid Claim Form may receive monetary relief for a LivingSocial Deal that has expired, has not been redeemed and has not been refunded.
+- LivingSocial created a fund of $4,500,000 from which each Settlement Class Member who submitted a timely and valid Claim Form received monetary relief for a LivingSocial Deal that has expired, has not been redeemed and has not been refunded.